bt3gl/building_blog/content/drone.md

 I always really wanted to go to Maui, it was itching.

-So I took two weeks off my job at Surfline in Huntington Beach and just travelled to [a random hostel in Lahaina](https://www.booking.com/hotel/us/hakuna-matata-lahaina.html).
+So I took two weeks off my job at Surfline in Huntington Beach and just traveled to [a random hostel in Lahaina](https://www.booking.com/hotel/us/hakuna-matata-lahaina.html).

 It turned out that I was on the other side of the island from [Jaws](https://en.wikipedia.org/wiki/Peahi,_Hawaii), which was the place I really wanted to drone.